samankho/playground/README.md

 Install [Maven](https://maven.apache.org/download.cgi) and run `mvn install` from the root directory (where the `pom.xml` file is located) to install the required dependencies.

-To run, execute `mvn clean spring-boot:run` from the root directory.
+To run, execute `mvn spring-boot:run` from the root directory.
 The backend will be available via http://localhost:8080.

 ### Frontend